gmuecke/boutique-de-jus/README.md

 Same as the OWASP Juice Shop the name is a literal translation of the German term _Saftladen_, which is a really badly run place (i.e. a shop, a bar, an office), where nothing really works and everything sucks, a.k.a a dump.

+# Setup

+Build the workshop

+    mvn clean install

+Start the server via bootstrap

+    mvn exec:exec -pl bdj-bootstrap

+For Maven offline mode - if you don't have a good network connection and prepared a local repository, add the ``-o`` argument to the ``mvn`` command.

+To use a local repository use the `-Dmaven.repo.local=PathToLocalDir` system property.

+For example, building offline from a local repo:

+    mvn -Dmaven.repo.local=/local-repo -o clean install
+    mvn -Dmaven.repo.local=/local-repo -o exec:exec

+# Architecture

+Given the multitude of problems, the bdj has to consist of multiple microservices (is a thing right now anyway, eh?).
+To make things a bit more manageable, there will be a boot strapper, that starts the various (native) processes.
+So it's easier to keep track of changes and modify during runtime.

+The following technologies / frameworks will be used to implement the microservices.

+The entire shop won't use any Client-side JS technology, the focus is purely on Java.
+Therefore the shop uses plain html+css, and a bit of javascript for ajax calls, but thats it.
+The pages are rendered on server side.
+One of the intentions is to have fun with java during the development of the Boutique and be a JavaScript FullStick-developer (only stick, no carrots) :)

+Frontend:
+ - Struts-based MVC running on embedded Jetty
+Backend:
+ - Product-catalog-Service
+    - file storage
+    - vert.x service (async, event loop)
+    - HTTP endpoint
+ - Order-Service
+    - DB storeage, JDBC
+    - integration via HTTP or RMI?
+ - Help Service
+    - File Storage
+    - HTTP endpoint
+ - User Service
+    - File based service
+    - thread based

 # Bug ideas